How UK timber imports are bad for people and planet

 Our forest is our bank, our supermarket, our hospital.
 Without a forest [we] cannot survive.

-Komeok Joe, leader of Keruan and Penan community elder
+Komeok Joe, leader of Keruan and community elder of Penan Indigenous communities

 This is exactly what’s happened to Indigenous communities in Sarawak, a Malaysian state on the island of Borneo.
-For several decades, their home has been under threat from Samling, a Malaysian timber and palm oil company.
+For several decades, their forest home has been under attack from Samling, a Malaysian timber and palm oil company.
 And Sarawak has seen devastating levels of deforestation in recent years, losing 27% of its tree cover between 2000 and 2021.
+These communities are defending some of Sarawak’s last-remaining primary forest.

 Why isn’t Malaysian timber sustainable?

 Logging has a huge impact on forests, wildlife and local people.
-As the Sarawak communities wrote in their letter: "The logging drives out the animals [...]
+As Sarawak communities wrote in a 2023 letter to the UK government: "The logging drives out the animals [...]
 Logging activities pollute our rivers and streams which we use for drinking water.
 The logging erodes the land and the rivers […] the rivers rise after heavy rain and flood our villages like never before.”

 In Malaysia, timber is certified as meeting environmental and ethical standards through the Malaysian Timber Certification Scheme (MTCS).
 But the MTCS is ultimately an exercise in greenwashing.